😷 I am currently on a lengthy sick leave, so expect fewer blog posts and less activity on GitHub until later this year.

 Serif Palatino Free

 NV Palatium, is a renamed version of Domitian, which is an extended version of URW Palladio.
-This one has a dedicated repository that I’ve linked.
-Available under a Free license.
+This one has a dedicated repository that I’ve linked because I’ve expanded and updated the embedded license in each of the font files.

 How to install